-J. COMMUNITY LINKAGES AND RELATIONSHIPS
+5. COMMUNITY LINKAGES AND RELATIONSHIPS

 The PCDS contractor will participate in service and system coordination efforts of the SUN Service System and Early Learning Multnomah to address issues such as coordinated referrals, service access and matching participants to programs that best meet their needs.
-This may include participation in a community of practice such as the Home Visiting Community of Practice led by Health Department Early Childhood staff.

-K. SUN PARENT-CHILD DEVELOPMENT SERVICES ANNUAL OUTPUTS AND OUTCOMES
+6. SUN PARENT-CHILD DEVELOPMENT SERVICES ANNUAL OUTPUTS AND OUTCOMES